Labour calls for delay to Paignton and Preston sea wall.

 Torbay Labour Party is calling for wider consultation on the proposal to build a high wall along two of our most used beaches.

-Andy Symons, Labour’s candidate in the Clifton with Maidenway by-election said, “I am extremely concerned that Lib Dem Torbay Council is planning to build a sea wall running the full length of Paignton and Preston seafront.
+Andy Symons, Chair of Torbay Labour Party, said “I am extremely concerned that Lib Dem Torbay Council is planning to build a sea wall running the full length of Paignton and Preston seafront.
 Not part of the seafront, all of it.”

 The wall will have a minimum height of 1.1m on Paignton Beach and will be 1.5 metres (5ft) high at Preston.

 The wall will block views of the sea from the many family-run hotels and B&Bs.
-It will cause massive disruption to the businesses that operate on the front, including the GeoPark cafe, and the beach hut users at Preston will see the wall go right through the middle of the huts.”
+It will cause massive disruption to the businesses that operate on the front, including the GeoPark café.
+The beach hut users at Preston will see the wall go right through the middle of where they currently stand.

 Whilst Torbay Labour shares the Council’s concerns about the impact of climate change and the potential for serious flooding along this part of our coast, major projects like this must have the full support of local people.